-Despite the fact I’ve officed from home most of the last fifteen years, the struggle is real sometimes, sugarplum.
+Despite the fact I’ve officed from home most of past two decades, the struggle is real sometimes, sugarplum.

 Whether you work from home full-time as a corporate employee.
 Or are trying to get a small business off the ground on our days off, everyone is susceptible to the pitfalls (and pratfalls) of working from home.

 What is it they say about being forewarned is forearmed?
 When you understand the challenges ?
 The reasons why working from home is not productive for most folks?
 Then, darling, you can be better prepared. to beat the odds.

 Here are twelve (somewhat) hidden reasons why working from home is not productive

 One – The temptation to work on your couch – or worse, your bed – can be too irresistible.
 You and your business deserve some solid, sacred space to work.